Fourth Trimester

 Mastitis is an infection that occurs when bacteria found on skin or saliva enters the breast through a milk duct or crack in the skin or when a clogged milk duct goes untreated.
 It causes breasts to become swollen, red, and inflamed.
 Women with mastitis may also experience flu-like symptoms including fever, chills, body aches, nausea, vomiting, or fatigue.

 Solution: Monitoring for issues like a clogged milk duct can help with preventing mastitis, in addition to making sure you fully dry your nipples after each feeding session to prevent irritation.
 If you do develop an infection, make sure you are drinking plenty of fluids and getting proper rest as your body is fighting off the infection.
 To help reduce the inflammation and pain, you can apply a warm compress every few hours.
 You can also massage the area using a gentle circular motion.
 It’s recommended that you continue to breastfeed every few hours, even though it may be uncomfortable.
-Your doctor may prescribe an oral antibiotic to treat the infection that should work within 7-10 days.
+Make sure you take your antibiotic as prescribed and be sure to complete the entire course.
+Symptoms should improve within 2-3 days but can take up to 7-10 days to resolve.

 Having inverted nipples won’t prevent you from breastfeeding.
 However, it may mean you need to give your baby some extra assistance to help them latch.